Everything you need to know

 How Do I Get There?

-Please download a Seychelles Project brochure for more information regarding visas, vaccinations, flights transport and what you’ll need.
+Download a Seychelles Project brochure for more information regarding visas, vaccinations, flights, transport and packing list.

 Dates and Costs